bmmtstb/manim-meshes/README.md

 [//]: # (TODO create working example + video)

-In venv Run one of the minimal test examples: `manim tests/test_scene.py PyramidScene`.
+In venv Run one of the minimal test examples: `manim tests/test_scene.py ConeScene`.
+Multiple other examples can be found in the `tests/test_scene.py` file.

 ## Development